Successfully investing in the Czech Republic

 How do you assess the current economic situation in the Czech Republic?

-Overall, the current economic situation in the Czech Republic (hereinafter also referred to as the “Czechia”) is solid, even though the local economy is still struggling with high energy costs, a shortage of skilled labour and geopolitical uncertainties.
+Overall, the current economic situation in the Czech Republic (hereinafter also referred to as “Czechia”) can still be rated as stable and solid, although the local economy continues to struggle with a shortage of skilled labor, geopolitical uncertainties, and still relatively high energy costs.
+As a result, investments are hesitant.

-In addition, the Czech Republic's great dependence on the German market is making itself felt.
-Germany was and still is by far the Czech Republic's most important foreign trade partner, followed by the Slovak Republic and Poland.[3]
-In recent years, the Czech Republic has exported around a third of its goods to Germany.[4]
+Additionally, there is still a high dependency on the German market in Czechia.
+Germany has been and continues to be by far the most important foreign trade partner, followed by the Slovak Republic and Poland.
+In recent years, Czechia exported about one-third of its goods to Germany.

-These measures are providing the Czech economy with a certain degree of relief.
-The further development of the economic situation will depend on how the economic framework conditions, energy policy, the shortage of skilled labour and, last but not least, demand from the main export market, Germany, develop.
+The further development of the economic situation will depend on how global economic and geopolitical conditions, energy policy, the skilled labor shortage, and not least, demand in the main export market Germany evolve.

 How would you describe the investment climate in the Czech Republic?
 Which sectors offer the largest potential?

-The Czech Republic was and still is a good address when it comes to making investments in the Czech Republic, especially from German-speaking countries.
-It is still one of the top regions in Europe.
+Therefore, the Czech Republic remains a good address for investments, especially from German-speaking countries.
+It continues to rank among the top regions in Europe.

 What challenges do German companies face during their business ventures into the Czech Republic?

-How does the Czech Republic address the shortage of skilled workers?
+How is the Czech Republic addressing the shortage of skilled workers?

-The shortage of skilled labour/professionals is indeed the Achilles heel of the Czech economy.
-The Czech government is trying to counteract the shortage of skilled labour with various measures, e.g. by creating incentives for workers from third countries in eastern border regions with the Czech Republic.
-Ukrainian workers have been able to enter into an employment relationship in the Czech Republic more easily since 2022 thanks to various legal simplifications.
+The skilled labor shortage has indeed been the Achilles’ heel of the Czech economy for years.
+The Czech government is trying to address the issue through various measures, such as creating incentives for workers from third countries in border regions of eastern Czechia.
+Since 2022, Ukrainian workers have been able to enter into employment in Czechia more easily due to various legal facilitations.

-However, according to widespread opinion in the business community, this problem is still not being given the necessary attention.
-The reform of the vocational school system, which has been debated for decades and is indeed urgently needed in the Czech Republic, is still pending.
+However, many in the business sector feel this problem is still not receiving the necessary attention.
+The long-debated reform of the vocational education system, which is urgently needed in Czechia, has still not begun, and the situation has actually worsened.

 In your opinion, how will the Czech Republic develop?

-Leaving aside the current geopolitical uncertainties, the country is likely to remain at the top of the list of favourite European countries in Central and Eastern Europe as an investment location.
+Leaving aside current global geopolitical uncertainties, the country is expected to remain one of the most attractive investment locations in Central and Eastern Europe.

-Due to digitalization and the ever-increasing use of AI, it is also to be expected that there will be a lasting change in the working and corporate environment as a whole.
-Topics such as further training, acceptance and the use of AI by employees, data security and data protection will become even more important, as will ESG, which is currently also becoming increasingly popular in the Czech Republic.
+Due to digitization and the increasing use of AI, a lasting change in the work and business environment overall is also expected.
+Topics such as continuing education, acceptance and use of AI by employees, data security, and data protection are already gaining importance.

 Contact